dje4om/puppet-influxdb_reporter/README.md

     `/etc/puppet/` for Puppet 3.x
     `/etc/puppetlabs/puppet/` for Puppet 4.x

+   setting influxdb_debug can be set to true to display events information in puppetserver logfile setting influxdb_events_measurement define the measurement name in influxdb database

 4. Enable pluginsync and reports on your master and clients in `puppet.conf`

         [master]